 1. It honors God.

 When you give your spouse a gift or do something for them, isn’t it nice to have it recognized?
 God feels that way as well!
-From cover to cover in the Bible people are giving thanks to God for the things He has done for them.
+From cover to cover in the Bible people are giving thanks for the things He has done for them.
 Acknowledging God’s activity in your life honors him and “gives credit where credit is due.”

 2. It redirects our focus.